How to clean roller blinds

 Drain the dirty water from the bath and rinse the blinds with clean water to ensure all the dirt is gone.

-Hang the blinds on a washing line or over a curtain rod to dry properly before reattaching them.
+Hang the blinds on a washing line, or over a curtain rod, to dry properly before reattaching them.
 This will ensure no mould or mildew.